-Banding procedures are used to control bleeding from esophageal varices.
+- banding procedures (used to control bleeding from esophageal varices)

-Intravenous antibiotics are used to treat peritonitis that can occur with ascites.
+- intravenous antibiotics (to treat peritonitis that can occur with ascites)

-Hemodialysis can purify the blood of those in kidney failure.
+- hemodialysis (to purify the blood of those in kidney failure)

-Lactulose and a low protein diet are used to treat encephalopathy.
+- lactulose and a low protein diet (to treat encephalopathy)

-Liver transplantation is an option when other treatments fail.
+Liver transplantation is an option of last resort, when other treatments fail.

-You should use latex or vinyl gloves to avoid exposure to contaminated blood and body fluids to avoid getting hepatitis.
-Avoiding sexual promiscuity and using of condoms can reduce the risk of getting hepatitis C. In the U.S. it is recommended that all infants and at-risk adults (such as health care providers and rescue personnel) be vaccinated against hepatitis B.
+Practicing safe sex with condoms can reduce the risk of getting hepatitis B. The U.S. Centers for Disease Control and Prevention recommend that all infants and at-risk adults (such as healthcare providers and rescue personnel) be vaccinated against hepatitis B.